Kometa-Team/Kometa/docs/metadata/metadata/show.md

           21:
             summary: The Epic Series Final of Avatar The Last Airbender "Avatar: The Legend of Korra":
+    match:
+      title:
+        - "Avatar: The Legend of Korra"
+        - The Legend of Korra
     sort_title: Avatar 02
-    alt_title: The Legend of Korra
     original_title: The Legend of Korra
     seasons:
       1: